 - Be patient when offering new foods.
 It may take 15-20 tries of a new food before your baby likes it.

-- Excited and smacks lips when placed in high chair
+- Appearing excited and smacking their lips when placed in the highchair.

-- Leans forward and reaches for the food Signs of fullness
+- Leaning forward and reaching for the food

-- Cries to get out of high chair
+- Crying to get out of their highchair.

 - Rapley G, Murkett T. Baby‑led weaning: helping your baby to love good food.
 Reino Unido: Vermilion; 2008.